MarAlze/advanced-pid-controller/README.md

 # PID Controller

-This is a fork of the `simple-pid-controller` project by hj91.
-This repository extends the original implementation with important features to improve the robustness and flexibility of the PID controller.
+This repository provides a highly robust and flexible Proportional-Integral-Derivative (PID) controller for Node.js environments.
+It originated as a fork of the `simple-pid-controller` project by hj91 and has been significantly extended with advanced features.

 ## New Features and Improvements